vidAio-subnet/vidaio-subnet/docs/validator_competition_checklist.md

   `FINALIZING_SUBMISSIONS` and accepted revisions stop changing.
 - [ ] Confirm the private contender archive and `inventory.json` are complete,
   read-back verified, and contain no credentials before build/evaluation.
+- [ ] Capture the phase-transition log fields for the full submission archive S3 URI, inventory S3 URI, and embedded SQLite `database_archive_path`; do not accept a prefix-only log as sufficient backup evidence.

 ## 8. Monitor build and isolated execution

 - [ ] In `VALIDATING`, confirm every finalized repository is checked against the static policy and warmup contract.
+- [ ] Confirm no two non-boss miner hotkeys use the same case-insensitive GitHub account or canonical repository in this competition.
+Treat `GITHUB_ACCOUNT_ALREADY_SUBMITTED` and `GITHUB_REPOSITORY_ALREADY_SUBMITTED` as objective intake rejections.
 - [ ] In `BUILDING`, confirm builds use the pinned revision, contender-specific Apps, manifest build timeout, validator-selected resources, and bounded concurrency.